Muzza1103/Project-Optimizing-Installation-Cost-of-Charging-Stations-in-an-Agglomeration-Community/README.md

 -first, make sure you have a javaFX installed on your computer, and that it's compatible with the java version you're running.
 [Link for javaFx](https://gluonhq.com/products/javafx/)
+-Then, clone the repository or download it and unzip it at the location of your choice

+### To run on Eclipse:

+-In Eclipse, add a library to the project classpath -In the user library, create a new library that you can call JFX 11 for exemple -Add the jar archives present in the project directory in the Lib directory of the SDK -You can confirm.
+The new library should be present in the classpath of the project -To run the program, go to:
+Run --> Run Configurations --> Arguments and add those arguments to the VM : "--module-path /chemin/du/sdk/lib --add-modules=javafx.controls." make sure the "Use the -XstartOnFirstThrea" box is unchecked

+### To run directly from the bash terminal

--Then, clone the repository or download it and unzip it at the location of your choice -After that, place yourself at the same level of the src and bin (from the repertory where you extract the project, the path is "PROJET_PAA/Projet_PAA")
+-After that, place yourself at the same level of the src and bin (from the repertory where you extract the project, the path is "PROJET_PAA/Projet_PAA")

     For linux and Macos users: